personnumber3377/personnumber3377.github.io/projects/ideas.md

 - Fuzz librsvg with my new custom mutator.
 - Make an autodictionary tool, which creates a fuzzing dictionary out of the source code without even having to look at the code ourselves.
 I think clang already has this, but I think this should be used on other programming languages as well.
 - Make a custom mutator for CLVM crypto virtual machine.
+- Fuzz gitaly with golang fuzzer.
+(This is a part of the gitlab bug bounty.)
+- Try to find some vulnerabilities in third party libraries used by django, because maybe you can get a bounty that way.
+- Try to run my redos thing against python source code.
+- Add a way to get the http response content in the python requests library (just as in burp suite for example).
+Also maybe do this for the requests too??
+(You can get the raw request text before sending.)

 ## Some interesting looking stuff..